- Office of the Vice Provost

 Beginning in Fall 2013, OSU will be implementing a First Year Experience program for all incoming first-year undergraduate students.
 For more information about this, and to see if it applies to you, please visit the UHDS website.

-If you have a contract for on-campus housing, you can move into your residence hall on the Sunday prior to the beginning of your first term at OSU.
+If you have a contract for on-campus housing, you can move into your residence hall one day prior to the start of orientation at the beginning of your first term at OSU.
 You should receive an assignment letter from University Housing and Dining Services (UHDS) that will provide you with your hall and room assignment, as well as more detailed information about residence hall life.
-If you do not receive your assignment letter, email UHDS at UHDS@oregonstate.edu.
-Please direct questions regarding on-campus housing and housing contracts to University Housing and Dining Services by telephone at (541) 737-4771, fax (541) 737-0686, or e-mail at UHDS@oregonstate.edu.
+If you do not receive your assignment letter, email UHDS at Housing@oregonstate.edu.
+Please direct questions regarding on-campus housing and housing contracts to University Housing and Dining Services by telephone at (541) 737-4771, fax (541) 737-0686, or e-mail at Housing@oregonstate.edu.

 Please visit the UHDS website for more information about on-campus housing.